sverredjuve1100/ee_411_final_project/code/Double_Descent_CrossEntropy/README.md

+# Reference
+ - Code was adapted from https://github.com/SongweiGe/double-descent-pytorch

 # double-descent-pytorch
 Implementation / replication of double descent curve with PyTorch on MNIST in <a href="https://www.pnas.org/content/116/32/15849.short">this paper</a> and specifically its <a href="https://arxiv.org/abs/1812.11118">ArXiv version</a>.